ionic-team/capacitor-site/pages/docs/v3/getting-started/environment-setup.md

 ![SDK Tools](/assets/img/docs/android/sdk-tools.png)

-> You can use [`native-run`](https://github.com/ionic-team/native-run) to check the health of your Android SDK installation and look for missing packages:
+> You can use [`native-run`](https://github.com/ionic-team/native-run), a dependency of the Capacitor CLI, to check the health of your Android SDK installation and look for missing packages:
 >
 > ```bash
-> native-run android --sdk-info
+> npx native-run android --sdk-info
 > ```